LinuxBrony/OSUQDB/README.md

    - Upvoting logs your IP and only lets you vote every 48 hrs per quote
    - You can change your vote
  - Limited CSS
+ - Links at the bottom let you navigate between pages

 What doesn't:
- - There's no links at the bottom to let you navigate between pages
  - You have to manually approve quotes from the console
  - No static pages explaining what it is or news or anything
  - Missing kitten (or other cute animal) links at the bottom